Wahoo Fitness ELEMNT ROAM Review

 Versatility

-Like most of the other top GPS bike computers, it has app integration and functionality for everything bike-related you'd ever need: road biking, cross, mountain, gravel, trails.
+Like most of the other top GPS bike computers, it has app integration and functionality for everything bike-related you'd ever need: road biking, cross, mountain, gravel, and trails.
 And it has the navigational capacity for anything from cross-town to cross-country.
-Hell, it can even function as a controller for a smart trainer if you have one of the KICKRs.
+Heck, it can even function as a controller for a smart trainer if you have one of the KICKRs.
 That makes it one of the most versatile GPS bike computers out there and a primary reason we love it so much.

-It can function as a walking, hiking, running GPS tracker, but it's not quite as spec'd out for it as a watch, or running-specific device would be.
+It can function as a walking, hiking, and running GPS tracker, but it's not quite as spec'd out for it as a watch or running-specific device would be.
 Given all it offers to the cyclist, it's hard not to love this device, especially for the rougher riders and folks living in the Wahoo environment.

 Water Resistance